Miniversal deformations of matrices under *congruence and reducing transformations: Proof of Theorem

-\emph{Step 2: Let us prove that for each diagonal matrix $A$ } Since $A$, $0^{\sespoon}$, and $0^{\sefilledspoon}$ are diagonal, the matrix $\Delta A$ must be diagonal too.
+Since $A$, $0^{\sespoon}$, and $0^{\sefilledspoon}$ are diagonal matrices, the matrix $\varDelta A$ must be diagonal too.
 Thus, the entries of $S$ must satisfy the system \eqref{jem} with $a_{ij}=0$.
-Reasoning as in Step 1, we obtain the system \eqref{vlkq} with $b'_{kl}=c'_{kl}=0$, which is partitioned into subsystems \eqref{ddo}.
-Each of these subsystems is represented in the form
+Reasoning as in Step 1, we obtain the system \eqref{vikq} with $b_{kl}=c_{kl}=0$, which is partitioned into subsystems \eqref{ddo} of the form